WallStreetMojo

 where p is the probability of success

-In case n=1 in a binomial distribution, the distribution is known as Bernoulli distribution.
+In case n=1 is in a binomial distribution formula probability; the distribution is known as the Bernoulli distribution.
 The mean of a binomial distribution is np.
 The variance of the binomial distribution is np(1-p).

-The calculation of binomial distribution can be derived by using the following four simple steps:
+One can derive the calculation of binomial distribution formula statistics by using the following four simple steps:

 Examples